 Liability Under Title IX: Parties and Standards

-This article focuses on liability under Title IX, including who may be held liable and which standards are used to determine liability.
+This article focuses on liability under Title IX.
+It includes those who may be liable and which standards can determine liability.
 See Title IX and Sex Discrimination in Amateur Athletics and Title IX Claims by Student-Athletes and Coaches for more details.

 Who Can Be Held Liable Under Title IX?

-School boards, school districts, colleges, and universities are the most common recipients of federal funding, and thus they are also the most common targets of Title IX lawsuits.
-Since Title IX supersedes the states' Eleventh Amendment immunity in this area of law, state governments themselves may also be sued in federal court for discrimination that occurs at one of their federally-funded, state-sponsored academic institutions.
+School boards, school districts, and colleges are the most common recipients of federal funding.
+So, they are also the most common targets of Title IX lawsuits.
+Title IX supersedes the state's Eleventh Amendment immunity in this area of law.
+State governments themselves may also be sued in federal court for discrimination.
+This may occur at one of their federally-funded, state-sponsored academic institutions.

 Factors Considered When Evaluating Title IX Claims